Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 Create own Touch Pads / Adjust Sensitivity
 ------------------------------------------

-You can create simple touch pads by using stripped wires.
-To create real pads you can use `self-adhesive aluminum tape
+You can create simple touch pads by using stripped wires. tape the wires with `self-adhesive aluminum tape
 <https://www.tinkerforge.com/en/shop/accessories/sensors/aluminum-tape-1m.html>`__
-to create the pad and connect the wire to it.
-Since it is a capacitive technology you can cover your self created touch panel with thin non-conductive materials.
-If your self created touch pad is too sensitive you can remove some of the aluminum tape or reduce the sensitivity in software.
+to a surface.
+Since it is a capacitive technology you can cover your touch panel with thin non-conductive materials.
+If your pad is too sensitive you can remove some of the aluminum tape or reduce the sensitivity in software.

-The following image depicts the basic buildup of a touch pad:
+The following image shows the basic setup of a touch pad:

 .. image:: /Images/Bricklets/bricklet_multi_touch_custom_pad2_350.jpg
    :scale: 100 %